js-cookie/js-cookie/README.md

 ## Configuration

+By default the cookie value is encoded/decoded when writing/reading, using `encodeURIComponent`/`decodeURIComponent`.
+Bypass this by setting raw to true:

     $.cookie.raw = true;

-By default the cookie value is encoded/decoded when writing/reading, using `encodeURIComponent`/`decodeURIComponent`.
-Bypass this by setting raw to true.
+Turn on automatic storage of JSON objects passed as the cookie value.
+Assumes `JSON.stringify` and `JSON.parse`:

     $.cookie.json = true;

-Turn on automatic storage of JSON objects passed as the cookie value.
-Assumes `JSON.stringify` and `JSON.parse`.

 ## Cookie Options